cathoderay/chess/README.md

 It is still a WIP, just for fun.
 Soon -- I hope, going to be a chess engine/player.

 ## Current step
-Now, I'm currently modelling the chess rules.
+Currently modelling the chess rules.

 ## Performance
 Don't care for a while...